-British female tennis players have made a significant impact in the sport of tennis over the years.
+British female tennis players have significantly impacted the sport of tennis over the years.
 From winning Grand Slam titles to representing their country in international competitions, these players have inspired many to pursue their passion for tennis.
-In this article, we will be looking at the top 10 British female tennis players of all time.
+In this article, Pro Tennis News will look at the top 10 female British tennis players.

 Top list 10 British Female Tennis Players